Top 10 Must-Read Maritime Novels

 7. The North Water

-The North Water Ian McGuire’s The North Water, which was published in 2016, is a brilliant novel that tells the story of a group of men abroad a nineteenth-century whaling ship sets sail for the Arctic.
+Ian McGuire’s The North Water, published in 2016, is a brilliant novel about a group of men aboard a nineteenth-century whaling ship that sets sail for the Arctic.

-The Irish ex-army surgeon Patrick Sumner, an opium addict, joins as a surgeon on the whaling ship only to meet more villainous and unfortunate people, including the most vicious Henry Drax, onboard during the voyage.
+The Irish ex-army surgeon Patrick Sumner, an opium addict, joins as a surgeon on the whaling ship only to meet more villainous and unfortunate people, including the most vicious Henry Drax.

-With sharp, cinematic details of violence, cruelty and the awful reality of whale-killing, McGuire takes his readers along with the whaling ship, the Volunteer, to the cold waters of Arctic.
+With sharp, cinematic details of violence, cruelty and the awful reality of whale killing, McGuire takes his readers along with the whaling ship, the Volunteer, to the cold waters of the Arctic.

 Confirming its brilliance, The North Water was included in the Man Booker Prize 2016 longlist and The New York Times’ 10 Best Books of 2016.